Britain’s Brighton Foodies Festival, one of the great annual food festivals in Europe

 Although a bit of a niche festival, Silakkamarkkinat is an ancient tradition in Helsinki that has been held every year since 1743.

 Helsinki: Taste of Helsinki 2019

 June 16–20, 2019

-Taste of Helsinki, the largest gourmet food and wine festival in the country, adds something unique to food festivals.
-At this festival, in addition to other events 12 of the best restaurants in the city, including three Michelin-starred establishments, prepare a picnic lunch for you.
+Taste of Helsinki, the largest gourmet food and wine festival in the country, adds something unique to food festival in Europe in 2020.
+At this festival, in addition to other events, 12 of the best restaurants in the city, including three Michelin-starred establishments, prepare a picnic lunch for you.
 There’s plenty of wine, champagne, and beer to go along with it.

 Honfleur: Shrimp Festival (La Fête de la Crevette)

 Held annually in one of the prettiest old ports in Normandy, Honfleur’s Shrimp Festival attracts thousands who come to town for the great shrimp-peeling competition.
 There are also concerts, an arts and crafts market, and plenty of sea shanties as old sea vessels gather in the port.
 In addition to crevettes and other seafood, on the festival menu you’ll also find cheeses, meats, pastries and bread as well as plenty of Calvados and cider.

 Gourin: Crêpe Festival (Fête de la Crêpe)

 If you’re looking for a small-town festival with a food connection, on the last weekend in July visit the Brittany town of Gourin for its annual Crêpe Festival.
 Now in its 26th year, here you can feast on crêpes as well as galettes, the region’s famous buckwheat pancakes, and watch the contest to cook the world’s biggest crepe.
 There’s plenty of music and dancing in traditional costumes, as you might expect.